Big Stone Lake State Park

 Big Stone Lake State Park is a state park of Minnesota, United States, on the shore of Big Stone Lake, the headwaters of the Minnesota River.
 It is home to wildlife including deer, raccoons, squirrels, meadowlarks, sedge wrens, pheasants, bobolinks, wild turkeys, thrashers, and mourning doves.
 The two sections of the park, the Bonanza Area in the north and the Meadowbrook Area in the south, are 12 mi apart.
 South Dakota's Hartford Beach State Park is on the opposite shore of the lake.
-Big Stone Lake State Park is used for picnics, camping, hiking, and other outdoor recreation.
+Big Stone Lake State Park is used for picnics, camping, hiking, geocaching and other outdoor recreation.